 What is the difference between paper wasps and yellowjackets?

 Paper wasps have open, umbrella-shaped nests and slender bodies with long legs.
 Yellowjackets are more aggressive, build enclosed nests, and often nest underground or in wall voids.
-Both are stinging insects, but yellowjackets are more likely to swarm.
+Both are stinging insects, but yellowjackets are more likely to swarm and attack.

 Are paper wasp nests dangerous?

-Paper wasp nests can become dangerous if they are located near entryways or outdoor areas.
+Paper wasp nests can be dangerous near entryways or outdoor areas.
 While they are less aggressive than hornets, they will defend their nest and can cause painful stings if disturbed.

 Should you remove a paper wasp nest yourself?

-It is not recommended to attempt nest removal on your own.
+Do not attempt nest removal on your own.
 Even small nests can trigger defensive behavior.
-Professional pest control services handle nest removal safely and help prevent new nests from forming.
+Pest control professionals remove nests and help reduce the chance of new nests forming.